blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** transfer the request to another Organization if the request concerns data I transferred to another Organization or data I got from another Organization

 **because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transferred the user's data to or I got the user's data from, to also delete the data

-## TBD 07-4 US related to a particular data capture : Common or Global or Local ?

-### US-07-4-01

-**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture

-**I want to** make a Privacy Request in relation to one of the two particular consents I gave when submitting that particular Data Capture

-**because** I only want the Organization to continue using my data to deliver a service to me, but I no longer consent to having my data shared with any other Organization.

-### US-07-4-02

-**As an** Internet User (a Submitter or a Data Subject), after submitting my data in a Data Capture

-**I want to** make a Privacy Request in relation to that particular Data Capture

-**because** I only want the Organization to delete that particular Data Capture, that I submitted by mistake

 ## TBD 07-5 Out of Privacy Request Capture Service scope ?